NicholasMDH/crucible-Ubuntu/README.md

-# Typecraft's Crucible 🛠️
+# NicholasMDH's fork of Typecraft's Crucible 🛠️

-An Arch Linux System Tool that automates the setup and configuration of an Arch Linux system with Gnome.
-It installs and configures packages, desktop environments, and various utilities to create a fully functional development environment.
+My version of [Typecraft's Crucible project](https://github.com/typecraft-dev/crucible) that I have modified to install my preferred packages and configurations for Ubuntu.

 ## Features